rossnoble/ross-cv/README.md

-# Ross Noble's Personal Website
+# CV

-A simple website built with React and webpack.
+A simple built with React and a little bit about me.

 ## Install packages